What are my divorce options?

 After your court appointed mediation is over, you and your spouse may either choose to accept the settlement terms proposed by these people or take your chances and go to the next step in the litigation process: Direct attorney negotiation.

-Step 2: Direct Attorney Negotiation
+Step 2: Direct attorney negotiation

 In Direct Attorney Negotiation, you and your spouse will each sit in separate rooms.
 You'll tell your lawyer what you want and are willing to accept and your spouse will tell their lawyer the same.
 Your lawyers will then meet and attempt to negotiate a settlement on your behalf based on the input they received from you and what they each think is fair.